Skip to main content

 • current score + cards in deck + number of players - maximum score

-• Note that even at the beginning of the game, players might prefer a clue that gets Tempo over a more efficient clue if it will prevent the discard of some other useful card.
+• Note that even at the beginning of the game, players might prefer a clue that gets Tempo over a more efficient clue.
+For example, they might value Tempo because it would prevent the discard of some other useful card.
 It all depends on the context of the game!

 Information Lock Principle